dozjs/doz/documentation/index.md

 If you need to use a doz component outside your JavaScript app then this is for you.
 Calling the `Doz.createDozWebComponent` method will create a web component that will incorporate your doz component.
-Keep in mind that the prefix "ext-" will be added to the tag, this to prevent Doz from processing possible web components that have the same name as the doz components.
+Keep in mind that the prefix "dwc-" will be added to the tag, this to prevent Doz from processing possible web components that have the same name as the doz components.

 ```javascript